Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 If one or both partners has been married before.

-If one or both partners are in military service, they will require a statement of permission to marry from their commanding officer.
+If one or both partners are in military service, they will require a statement of permission to marry from their commanding officer or their Military Orders.

 In most cases your birth certificate is not necessary.

-In most cases your single status certificate is not necessary.
+In most cases a single status certificate is not necessary.

 Want to know exactly what documents you and your partner need to get married in Denmark?

-Contact us and get your free documentation list.
+Send us your name and email and we will get back to you shortly with your free required documentation list.

 Below we will provide answers to many of the most commonly asked questions we receive from couples about the required documents to get married in Denmark, and offer some direction on where to go if you need further help or advice.